-4.6.6 Family Violence Indicators

-- (a) Indicators in the Child:

-- (i) Physical injuries consistent with the indicators of Physical Abuse

-- (ii) Absenteeism from school

-- (iii) Bullying of aggressive behaviour

-- (iv) Complaints of headaches or stomach ache with no apparent medical reason

-- (v) Talking or describing violent behaviours

-- (b) Indicators in the Victim

-- (i) Physical injuries including bruising to chest and abdomen

-- (ii) Depression and /or anxiety

-- (iii) Inconsistent explanations for injuries - (iv) Fearful - (v) Submissive - (c) Indicators in the Offender - (i) Isolates and controls partner and children - (ii) Threatens, criticises, intimidates, uses aggressive and physical abuse towards partner and children - (iii) Minimises and denies own behaviour or blames the victim for the perpetrators own behaviour - 4.6.7 Please note The statutory responsibility to investigate allegations of child abuse rests with Oranga Tamariki and the NZ Police.
+- (iii) Misuses alcohol or drugs - (iv) Invades the child's privacy (e.g. during dressing, in the bathroom) - (v) May favour the victim over other children - 6.6.6 Family Violence Indicators - (a) Indicators in the Child: - (i) Physical injuries consistent with the indicators of Physical Abuse - (ii) Absenteeism from school - (iii) Bullying of aggressive behaviour - (iv) Complaints of headaches or stomach ache with no apparent medical reason - (v) Talking or describing violent behaviours - (b) Indicators in the Victim - (i) Physical injuries including bruising to chest and abdomen - (ii) Depression and /or anxiety - (iii) Inconsistent explanations for injuries - (iv) Fearful - (v) Submissive - (c) Indicators in the Offender - (i) Isolates and controls partner and children - (ii) Threatens, criticises, intimidates, uses aggressive and physical abuse towards partner and children - (iii) Minimises and denies own behaviour or blames the victim for the perpetrators own behaviour - 6.6.7 Please note The statutory responsibility to investigate allegations of child abuse rests with Oranga Tamariki and the NZ Police.
 No member of SMC including staff, SMC Trust Board, Executive Principal, Designated Leadership Team or Designated Person for Child Protection are permitted or mandated to investigate allegations of abuse.

-4.7 Review and link to other Policies and Documents
+6.7 Review and link to other Policies and Documents

-- 4.7.1 This Policy is to be reviewed at least every three years.
+- 6.7.1 This Policy is to be reviewed at least every three years.

-- 4.7.2 This Policy is available on the website and in printed format from the Associate Principal.
+- 6.7.2 This Policy is available on the website and in printed format from the Associate Principal.

-- 4.7.3 This Policy links to:
+- 6.7.3 This Policy links to:

 - (a) EOTC Policy

 - (b) Privacy Policy

 - (c) Professional Standards of Behaviour Guidelines

 - (d) Employment Responsibility Policy

 - (e) Staff Handbook

 - (f) Staff induction procedure

 - (g) School ICT agreement

 - (h) Whanau and Other Volunteer Help